RegulatorySignals

 How the Audit Pack is generated

 Connect your GitHub account (read-only scope), enter your repository URL, and Regulatory Signals scans your code, configuration, and documentation.
 The AI identifies AI model usage, risk indicators, data handling patterns, and transparency signals — then maps each finding to the relevant Article or Annex.
-The six documents are generated from that evidence, not typed by hand.
+The binder is generated from that evidence, not typed by hand.

 Private repositories are supported.
 Your source code is never stored beyond the scan session.